 Types of Variables in the Exploratory Data Analysis

 When you start to explore the dataset, the first thing you have to evaluate is the attributes of the data you’re working on.
 Understanding the type of each variable will help you in the process of choosing the proper technique for the attribute analysis.

 Types of Data: Quantitative vs. Qualitative

-- Qualitative Data: These are categorical values, which divide into two subtypes: nominal and ordinal.
+These are categorical values, which are divided into two subtypes: nominal and ordinal.
 Nominal data are categorical values with no order relation, like gender and color.
 Ordinal data means that an order exists within the categories, but the distances between them are unknown like a person’s level of education.
-It’s also worth noting that discrete data can sometimes be transformed into ordinal data, for example, grouping ages in ranges.
+It’s also worth noting that discrete data can sometimes be transformed into ordinal data, for example, by grouping ages in ranges.